fhumbertodf/dicionario/Textos6.md

 We had a lot of
 fun and there were sometimes of tears, too.
 Above all, we love one another!
 Family is a wonderful thing!
-I am so lucky!Article #148 My First Job My first "real" job was during my last year of high school.
+I am so lucky!*

+## 148 My First Job

+>*My first "real" job was during my last year of high school.
 I had taken classes in
 various business subjects.
 In that last year of high school, we could do a "co-op".